Ahmed-Sharaby10/Sehha_Bites/README.md

 ## Project Overview

 Sehha Bites is a personalized food recommendation system that provides users with meal suggestions tailored to both their dietary preferences and specific health needs.
-Utilizing a rich dataset from TAGL, our model takes into account unique user profiles, including chronic health conditions and allergen sensitivities, to make safe and enjoyable food recommendations.
+Utilizing a rich dataset from KAGGLE, our model takes into account unique user profiles, including chronic health conditions and allergen sensitivities, to make safe and enjoyable food recommendations.

 ## Key Features